terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/fundamentals/servers/kestrel.md

         if (StringSegment.IsNullOrEmpty(host))
         {
-            // Http/1.0 does not require the host header.
+            // Http/1.0 does not require the Host header.
             // Http/1.1 requires the header but the value may be empty. return true;
         }